glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 ### Good Custom Messages:
 ```
 "Taking a well-deserved break!
-Back on [date] and
+Back on December 25th and
 ready to create more Aussie artwork.
-Feel free to
+Feel free to browse
-browse and I'll respond to all enquiries when I return."
+and I'll respond to all enquiries when I return."

 "G'day!
 Off on a painting expedition in the outback.
 Gallery's open for browsing, but I'll be back to take
-orders from [date].
+orders from January 5th.
 Cheers!"

 "Currently away from the workshop.
 Browse the collection
-and drop me a line - I'll get back to you when I return!"
+and drop me a line - I'll get back to you soon!"
 ```

 ---